Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Beloved (1998)

-Toni Morrison’s Pulitzer Prize winning 1987 novel was adapted into a screenplay by the same name, and directed by Jonathan Demme.
-The story takes place during the Reconstruction era, following an escaped slave who finds shelter with an old friend.
+This adaptation of Toni Morrison’s Pulitzer Prize winning 1987 novel was directed by Jonathan Demme.
+This psychological horror drama takes place during the Reconstruction era, following an escaped slave who finds shelter with an old friend.
 As she tries to move on from her traumatic past, a mysterious, yet familiar child appears, as well as inexplicable poltergeist forces.
 Star Oprah Winfrey revealed she suffered depression for a period after the film bombed at the box offices.

 Ragdoll (1999)

-A young rapper lives with his grandmother in the inner city, where real life horrors lurk outside on the streets on any given day.
-When local gang members attack the grandma, landing her in the hospital, the teenage grandson seeks revenge in a peculiar way.
+A young rapper, Kwame (Russell Richardson), lives with his grandmother in the inner city, where real life horrors lurk outside on the streets on any given day.
+When local gang members attack his grandma, landing her in the hospital, the teenage grandson seeks revenge in a peculiar way.
 He decides to use his grandma’s ancient voodoo doll to summon spirits and kill the criminals, but meets devastating consequences in the pursuit of justice.

 Deep Blue Sea (1999)